siuusunn/ga-project-1-snake-game/README.md

 I first created a `gameOver()` function which will clear interval when executed.
 Then I created a `checkForCollision()` function with `if` statements to check if the above conditions are true.

-First is to check if the snake is hitting the wall:
+First is to check if the snake is hitting the wall.
+The second condition in each statement is to allow user to maneuver when the snake is in front of the wall.

 ```js
 if ((snake[0] + width >= width * width && directionOfTravel === "down") ||